CloudLabsAI-Azure/azure-ai-agents-labs/lab-1.md

 1. In the window that opens, select **Work or school account** and click on **Continue**.

+   > **Note**: If the window is not visible, try minimizing VS Code and the Edge browser, as it might be hidden behind them.

 1. Sign in using below credentials:-

    - Username: **<inject key="AzureAdUserEmail"></inject>**